Brunette Bombshell Ana Cheri Leaves Little To The Imagination In Purple Lingerie

 “Those shy eyes…You are killing it Ana,” one fan wrote.

-Ana’s last few Instagram updates have been of her modeling lingerie, which had fans speculating on whether she wold be releasing a calendar soon.
-She did not immediately address the matter in her post, so fans will have to wait and she what she has in mind.
+Ana’s last few Instagram updates have been of her modeling lingerie, which had fans speculating on whether she would be releasing a calendar soon.
+She did not immediately address the matter in her post, so fans will have to wait and see what she has in mind.

 Fans keeping up with Ana know that she recently spent some time in Seattle and is planning a trip to Paris.
 There is little doubt that the beauty will be sharing some incredible photos when she gets there.